Internet in bello: International humanitarian law and cyber operations

 - Dr. Bradley J. Strawser, Assistant Professor of Philosophy, U.S. Naval Postgraduate School

-- Moderated by Heather Roff, Lecturer, Josef Korbel School of International Studies, University of Denver
+- Heather Roff, Lecturer, Josef Korbel School of International Studies, University of Denver

 22 May 2014 20:00